karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 On a NoSQL platform like DynamoDB, a query is _always_ constrained to a single data partition.
 So if we want to search across 150 partitions, we're just going to have to run a similar-but-different query on every... single... one.

-**The problem is actually even worse.** DynamoDB queries are _paged_, meaning that a single query returns only a limited number of records, along with a _page key_ indicating where along the result set (which is sorted by range key) to start the next query.
+**In practice, the problem is even worse!** DynamoDB queries are _paged_, meaning that a single query returns only a limited number of records, along with a _page key_ indicating where along the result set (which is sorted by range key) to start the next query.

 So a search across 150 partitions is really a _paged_ search across 150 partitions, where each result set is only sorted within its own partition and returns its own, independent page key.